TheCandidStartup/TheCandidStartup.github.io/_drafts/svf-file-format.md

 For the BIM 360 Glue backend we had implemented a system where properties were extracted from Navisworks files and stored in [SQLite](https://www.sqlite.org/index.html) database files, one per model.
 The files were easy to manage, efficient to query and the SQLite engine is built to page data in and out of memory as needed.
 SQLite is widely used.
 Most browsers implement their local storage databases using SQLite.

 We agreed to use a SQLite database as the property representation in SVF.
 The schema was based on an Entity-Attribute-Value [triple store](https://en.wikipedia.org/wiki/Triplestore).
-Each instance is assigned an incrementing integer entity id when the SVF is created.
+Each instance is assigned an incrementing integer entity id (also known as a dbid) when the SVF is created.
 The same entity ids are used when serializing the model representation, thus tying everything together.
 The database has a table of property attributes which defines each type of property and specifies property name, units, etc. A table of values defines each unique value.
 Finally, an EAV table defines triples which specify that an entity E has a property attribute A with value V.

 This turns out to be a surprisingly compact representation.
 Most models have no more than a few hundred different property attributes, regardless of size.
 There are many common values across all the objects in a model, so the value table is a lot smaller than you might think.
 Finally, the EAV table just contains triples of integer indexes which compress really well.